Routine inspections: what tenants need to know and landlords can expect

-“We have an online system through which tenants can lodge a maintenance request or raise an issue,” explains Grace.
+“We have an online system through which tenants can lodge a maintenance request or raise an issue,” explains Monika.
 “The inspection is a great way to either show your property manager more detail — especially if it’s an issue that only arises when you use something like an appliance — or follow up.
 We’ll note it in the inspection report so there’s a record at the end of the lease.”

 The inspection can also benefit tenants by helping property managers identify issues early.
 “Sometimes, there’ll be something that is the tenant’s fault, like a stain on a carpet."